 Placed in service dates for tax credit purposes must be established for all buildings using credits, including acquisition credits, which are treated as a separate building for tax credit purposes.
 Generally, the placed in service date for a newly constructed building or for rehabilitation expenditures in an existing building, is the date when the first unit in the building is certified as available for occupancy.
 The placed in service date for acquisition credits is generally the date of the acquisition of the building.
-Except for buildings eligible to receive tax credits outside the state cap by virtue of the issuance of tax exempt financing, the placed in service date for all buildings of a credit project must occur within two years after the allocation year of the tax credits.
-It is highly recommended thatowners/developers of tax-exempt projects seek the appropriate legal and bond professional advice on these matters.
+It is highly recommended that owners/developers of projects financed with the proceeds of tax-exempt bonds seek the appropriate legal and bond professional advice on these matters.